ythuangmyco/ythuangmyco.github.io/_posts/posts/2022-05-18-NCKUlecture.md

 ---

 Yin-Tse Huang was invited to give a lecture on introducing the ambrosia symbiosis in the class, Biology and Genetics of Fungi, hosted by [Pedro Gonçalves](https://www.goncalves-lab.com/home).
 We had a very interactive class and hands-on labratory observation on fungal specimens!
-Much appreciated for the invitation<br>
+Much appreciated for the invitation.<br>

 ![](/assets/img/regular post/2022NCKUlecture1.jpg)<br>
 Photo credit: Pedro G.<br>